wooldridge/semantic-infobox/README.md

    http://localhost:8554/app/

 7. To remove the REST service, databases, and forests, you can run `node teardown`.
 Then you can edit the project files and run `node setup` again.

+   To load the module files (HTML, JavaScript, and CSS) and not the document and triple data, you can run `node setup module`.